torbsd/torbsd.github.io/faq.md

 # __TDP__ Frequently Asked Questions #

 Below are some typical questions about __Tor BSD Diversity Project__.
 Feel free to [contact us](/contact.html) for questions or comments not mentioned.
+Sooner rather than later this FAQ will need to be organized for clarity by categories.

 ## "How can I contribute to __TDP__?" ##